odsum/TinyChatBot/README.md

 Based off Nortxort's Tinychat Bot and Pinylib.

 ## Updates
+2.2.4
+- Clean up tinyboy.py, finally using pyCharm
+- Resorted Pinylib.py and user.py back to default
+- Fixed pickble.py dexists issue with Nortxort's suggestion
+- Added in the concept and idea for multiple bots to bot.py

 2.2.2
 - Announcements:  Update your config.py to include B_ANNOUNCEMENT, to set temporary announcements use !announcement <msg>
 - Moved all cmds to handled at one place, bot responses mostly in private messages now